gardener/etcd-druid/docs/concepts/etcd-cluster-components.md

 * Replicas for the StatefulSet are derived from `Etcd.Spec.Replicas` in the custom resource.

 * Each pod comprises of two containers:
-  * `etcd-wrapper` : This is the main container which runs an embedded etcd process.
+  * `etcd-wrapper` : This is the main container which runs an etcd process.

   * `etcd-backup-restore` : This is a side-container which is responsible for:

     * Orchestrates the initialization of etcd.
-This includes validation of any existing etcd-db, restoration in case of corrupt db files for a single-member etcd cluster.
+This includes validation of any existing etcd data directory, restoration in case of corrupt etcd data directory files for a single-member etcd cluster.
     * Periodically renewes member lease.
     * Optionally takes schedule and thresold based delta and full snapshots and pushes them to a configured object store.
     * Orchestrates scheduled etcd-db defragmentation.